Trump's allies offer public praise but privately worry after debate - KESQ

 Trump’s allies offer public praise but privately worry after debate

-“I think he misspoke in response to Chris Wallace’s comment,” Sen. Tim Scott, R-South Carolina, a supporter of the President’s, told reporters on Capitol Hill.
+“I think he misspoke,” Sen. Tim Scott, R-South Carolina, a supporter of the President’s, told reporters on Capitol Hill.

 “I think he should correct it,” Scott said.
 “If he doesn’t correct it, I guess he didn’t misspeak.”

+But pressed on whether he welcomes support from white supremacists, Trump said only, “I want law and order — it’s a very important part of my campaign.”

+And he continued to insist it was his rival Joe Biden who refused to condemn violence — “the problem is on the left,” he claimed — and declared victory in a debate even many of his closest allies believe went poorly.

-As Americans woke up dazed from a bruising debate in which the President badgered and interrupted over the course of a chaotic 90-minute spectacle, it was Trump’s refusal to explicitly condemn white supremacist groups that had emerged as the night’s principal takeaway.
+As Americans woke up dazed from a bruising debate in which the President badgered and interrupted over the course of a chaotic 90-minute spectacle, it was Trump’s refusal to explicitly condemn white supremacist groups the night before that emerged as the night’s principal takeaway.

 While Trump, according to his spokeswoman, was in “very good spirits” following the debate and his campaign insisted he “turned in the greatest debate performance in presidential history,” others around the President appeared less sure.